 When it comes to any and all products derived from the notorious cannabis plant, stigma is sure to be attached.
-Understandably so, it is easy to get lost or confused in the tornado of information and opinions.
+Understandably so, as it's easy to get lost or confused in the tornado of information that's out there.

-Fortunately, in this article, we are going to help clear up this confusion.
-We are going to specifically discuss broad spectrum hemp, where it comes from, and how it is similar and different from other hemp oils.
+Fortunately, in this article, we're going to help clear up this confusion.
+We're going to specifically discuss broad spectrum hemp, where it comes from, and how it's similar and different from other hemp oils.

-Read on to debunk the mysterious hemp plant and the homeopathic remedies that come from it.
+Read on to demystify the mysterious hemp plant and the homeopathic ways it's used.

 What is Broad Spectrum Hemp?

 As you are probably aware, there are countless hemp-based products on the market.
 You can wear clothes made from hemp, use hemp powered batteries, and even grab a latte at your favorite trendy coffee spot that's made with hemp milk.

 Clearly, hemp is an incredibly versatile and useful plant.